 What is a Super Visa in Canada?

-The Super Visa is for people who want their parents or grandparents to live with them in Canada.
-With the parent and grandparent super visa, eligible parents and grandparents can visit family in Canada for up to two years without the need to renew their status.
-The key difference is that the Super Visa allows an individual to stay for up to two years on each entry into Canada, while a 10-year multiple entry visa would only have a status period for each entry of six months only.
+The Super Visa is for foreign nationals who want their parents or grandparents to live with them in Canada for a temporary time period.
+With the Canadian Super Visa, eligible parents and grandparents can visit family in Canada for up to 5 years without the need to renew their status.
+This is the best pathway for these family members who are looking for the maximum stay in Canada!

 Who is Eligible For a Parent and Grandparent Super Visa?